Heights Framework Review

-The City is undertaking a review of the current heights framework within The London Plan.
-The purpose of the review is to consider revised maximum building heights in all urban Place Types and give policy direction and design standards (zoning regulations and/or site plan requirements) for tall buildings (greater than 8 storeys).
+The City undertook a review of the current heights framework within The London Plan.
+The purpose of the review was to consider revised maximum building heights in all urban Place Types and give policy direction and design standards (zoning regulations and/or site plan requirements) for tall buildings (greater than 8 storeys).

 Background